iPack: Intuitive Bin Packing with Large Language Models: Abstract

 \section{Abstract}

 Robotics and automation are increasingly influential in logistics but remain largely confined to traditional warehouses.
-In grocery retail, advancements such as cashier-less supermarkets exist, yet customers still manually pick and pack groceries.
-While there has been a substantial focus in robotics on the bin picking problem, the task of packing objects and groceries has remained largely untouched.
-However, packing grocery items in the right order is crucial for preventing product damage, e.g., heavy objects should not be placed on top of fragile ones.
-However, the exact criteria for the right packing order are hard to define, in particular given the huge variety of objects typically found in stores.
-In this paper, we introduce \algName, a novel approach for grocery packing. \algName~leverages language and vision foundation models for identifying groceries and generating a packing sequence that mimics human packing strategy. \algName~does not require dedicated training to handle new grocery items and its modularity allows easy upgrades of the underlying foundation models.
-We extensively evaluate our approach to demonstrate its performance.
-We will make the source code of \algName~publicly available upon the publication of this manuscript.
+Additionally, while there has been a substantial body of work in robotics on bin picking~\cite{cordeiro2022bin}, packing objects and groceries has remained largely unexplored.
+However, packing items in the right order is crucial for preventing product damage, e.g., heavy objects should not be placed on top of fragile ones.
+In practice, the exact criteria for the right packing order are hard to define, particularly given the wide variety of objects typically found in stores.
+In this paper, we introduce \algName, a novel approach for bin packing. \algName~leverages language and vision foundation models for identifying objects and generating packing constraints that mimic human packing strategies.
+It employs these constraints in a mixed-integer optimization framework that computes an optimal packing scheme, which is then achieved by a robot manipulator in an offline 3D bin packing task.
+A major advantage of \algName~is that it does not require any training to complete the task or handle new items.
+Additionally, it can be utilized to select the smallest suitable container from a given set of objects.
+We extensively evaluate our approach to demonstrate its performance. \ifdraft We will make the source code of \algName~publicly available upon the publication of this manuscript. \else We make the source code of \algName~publicly available on GitHub.\footnote{\url{https://github.com/yblei/ipack}} \fi